muratk3n/thirdwave/en/tweets/2019/week47.md

 German, so they were apparently harrassed little bit, called names, the "N-word" dropped on..
 A somber BW comments in an interview now "it was racism, really...".
-He said this in a such soft understated tone of his tho, it was funny..
+He said this in a such soft understated tone of his, it was hilarious..

 *2019-11-20 9:37:16*